 The respondent was a 31-year-old Syrian male.
 He was travelling in a group of 14 people, all of whom were Syrian apart from one Afghan male who was the road guide.
 There were 4 minors in total in the group, one 5-year-old male, one 7-year-old female, and 2 teenage boys without their families.
 The 10 adults were 4 women and 6 men.
 The oldest in the group was 35 years old.

-The group drove from Edirne on December 8, at around 1pm in a smuggler’s van.
+The group drove from Edirne on December 8th in a van.
 The van drove for around 1 hour.
 Just before the border, the group got out and walked to the fence, waiting close to Hamzabeyli.

 The group waited in the forest near a high barbed wire fence for around one hour.
-A Bulgarian border police car waiting at the fence, so the group waited for the car to leave before they crossed.
+A vehicle, described to be a Bulgarian border police car was waiting at the fence, so the group waited for the car to leave before they crossed.
 The car was a black Land Rover with ‘Border Police’ written in white writing.
-The respondent identified the car as like those in the picture below.

 After 5 hours, at around 1am on December 9, the group started walking to another point.
 The group walked through the forest avoiding paved roads and villages.
 They arrived at the second point at around 4am.
 The respondent remembers all the spots clearly as he was navigating using google maps.

-Then a black Land Rover arrived, with border police written on it.
+Then a black Land Rover arrived, with ‘border police’ written on it.
 This car looked the same as the one they had seen when first entering Bulgaria.
-The car had 4 more officers inside.
-These officers wore green jackets with the word ‘Police’ written on their back, like Bulgarian Border police uniform jackets, as pictured below.
+The car reportedly had 4 more officers inside.
+These officers wore green jackets with the word ‘Police’ written on their back, like Bulgarian Border police uniform jackets.
 They parked the car near where the respondent was hiding and started shouting at everyone to get out.
 At this point the group member put up his hands to surrender and came out of his hiding place.
-Then one officer in a black uniform pulled out his gun and shot him in the lower leg.
+Then one officer in a black uniform reportedly pulled out his gun and shot him in the lower leg.
 Then 3 officers in the black uniform pulled him by his shirt and started beating him.
-They continued kicking him, punching him and kicking him for around 10 minutes.
+According to the respondent, they continued kicking him, punching him and kicking him for around 10 minutes.